nikfrank/lambda-film-talk/README.md

 //...
 ```

+we can test this on the shell again with `$ npm test`

+and should see the output logged out.

+let's make a lambda in the console

+we can zip and upload our code the same way as last time (`git commit`, `git archive`)

 now we need to grant the lambda permission to read the contents of the bucket

 we can (again) in the [iam console](https://console.aws.amazon.com/iam/home#/policies) make a new policy